LukasBola/petstore_automation_framework/README.md

 >Set-ExecutionPolicy RemoteSigned -scope CurrentUser
 >Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://get.scoop.sh')
+>scoop install allure

+Also Scoop is capable of updating Allure distribution installations.
+To do so navigate to the Scoop installation directory and execute
+>\bin\checkver.ps1 allure -u

+This will check for newer versions of Allure, and update the manifest file.
+Then execute
+>scoop update allure

 To generate Allure html report and automatically open it in a web browser type in PowerShell: